eos428/Simfile-Repository/README.md

 Q: What's your charting style?<br>
 A: From my own words - expect jacks, trills, and streams.
 I'm pretty anti-noodle.

+Q: How long have you been charting?<br>
+A: I first started like... around a decade ago I guess?
+Haven't been consistent with charting though, since it really depends on my mood, and whether I'm busy or not.

+Q: Are you that kind of guy that uses different aliases for some charts?<br>
+A: Yes, haha

 Q: Do you plan to submit your files somewhere?<br>
 A: Maybe